 Consequently, the total workload for this course is 12 hours per week (144 hours in total over 12 weeks) for an average student to achieve a Credit.

 For assessment tasks requiring group work, groups will be partly self selected (for assignments only).
-You will pair up with one other person with whom you will work in group work forthe entire semester.
-Pairs will rotate to form a new group of four for each newgroupwork task.
-The same mark will be allocated to all group members and willbe based on group output only.
-Group processes are not assessed explicitly in this course.
+Allocation of numbers of students per group will depend on total number of students in the course in a particular year.
+If there are 4 members per group the following process will be followed.
+You will pair up with one other person with whom you will work in group work for the entire semester.
+Pairs will rotate to form a new group of four for each new group work task.
 All members in a group are expected to contribute equally to the overall task.
-In cases of perceived unequal contributions to groupwork, students should come and discuss the matter with the teaching staff.
+In cases of perceived unequal contributions to group work, students should come and discuss the matter with the teaching staff.

 In order to pass this course, students must obtain at least: